droboports/docker-cross-compiler/README.md

 ## Using the container's build command

-This container provides a special `build` command to build projects in git repositories.
+This container provides a special `build` command to build projects in Git repositories.

-The syntax is `build project-name` or `build url.git`, where `project-name` is the name of the DroboPorts project, and `url.git` is the URL of a git repository (e.g., https://github.com/droboports/busybox.git).
+The build command has two forms: `build PROJECT_NAME` and `build GIT_URL`.

-For DroboPorts projects, the name is the last component of the GitHub URL.
-For example, to build the project hosted by the repository https://github.com/droboports/busybox, use the name `busybox`.
+The `build PROJECT_NAME` form is a shortcut to build a project from the DroboPorts GitHub organization (https://github.com/droboports), with the `PROJECT_NAME` being the last component of the GitHub URL.
+For example, the `PROJECT_NAME` for the https://github.com/droboports/busybox project would be simply `busybox`.

+The `build GIT_URL` form allows any arbitrary Git repo to be built.
+For GitHub repos, `GIT_URL` would be the clone URL (e.g., https://github.com/droboports/busybox.git).
+The URL can optionally include a fragment ID to specify a branch or tag name.
+For example, to build the `v0.0.1` tag in your https://github.com/username/project.git repo, the `GIT_URL` would be `https://github.com/username/project.git#v0.0.1`.
+Without a branch or tag name specified, the [default Git branch](https://help.github.com/articles/setting-the-default-branch/) will be used.

+(Note that the building a specific branch or tag only works with the `build GIT_URL` form.)

 To use the build command, first create a folder to host the resulting packages:
 ```